dgdosen/danieldosen_org/_posts/2014-05-19-upgrading-to-jekyll2.markdown

 I noticed that [Jekyll](http://jekyllrb.com/ "Jekyll"), the component used to create this blog, has been upgraded to V2.0.
-I'm particularly happy that it helps streamline the ability to use SASS and CoffeeScript for static-content site.
+I'm particularly happy that it helps streamline the ability to use SASS and CoffeeScript for static-content sites.
 To me, there are a few features that I want to use in any blog/static site, and I get all of that with Jekyll.
 Can't beat it.
 So here's what this site is using.
 Feel free to copy it from [Github](https://github.com/dgdosen/danieldosen_org "danieldosen.org on